Wednesday, 26 November 2008

 We had a few chances to meet up when we both moved here in England and have shared the same adventures and misadventures (like Punting at the back of Cambridge's Colleges).
 We used to visit them in Cambridge for a short overnight stay but still, the time spent together was all worthwhile.
 When they decided to move to the U.S., I was crestfallen.
 But seeing them all too certain about their plans for the future, I felt that there is no turning back for them and just wished them all the best.

 Now, they're all settled in the US surrounded by white picket fences and enjoying the warm Californian sunshine.
 I can almost feel a bittersweet smile etching on my face as I took the trip down memory lane and remembered the things we did together and things we did differently but planned together, then.
+They may be distance away from us but they're the sort of friends that are worth keeping and they will be always in our hearts.

 Definitely next year, we'll see you and we'll paint your white picket fences red ;)